 Applicants must identify a Primary Advisor and two References.
 Applicants are required to submit a CV to be uploaded in .doc or .pdf format.
 Reference letters are also required from the Primary Advisor and an additional relevant party.
 Each Reference identified will be issued a private link for the upload of their letters.
 Letters must be uploaded by the deadline.
 Applications without support letters will not be considered.

-Share your research via an oral or poster presentation at the January 2018 or 2019 Alaska Marine Science Symposium.
-NPRB will pay for the costs of this travel in addition to the award amount.
+By the end of your degree program, share the research via an oral or poster presentation at the Alaska Marine Science Symposium.
+NPRB will reimburse the costs of this travel in addition to the base award.

-Acknowledge the NPRB Graduate Student Research Award in the student thesis, research presentations and publications, and send copies to NPRB.
-Provide NPRB with an electronic copy of the completed thesis.
+Acknowledge the NPRB Graduate Student Research Award in the student thesis, research presentations and publications.
 The awardee should contact NPRB for a publication number during the proof stage of any publications resulting from this work.

 Applications are reviewed by two members of the NPRB Science Panel, with reviews focused on the demonstrated ability of the student and scientific merit of the proposal.
 Transcripts, CVs, and support letters will be evaluated.